The Path to a Career as a Financial Advisor

-Moreover, in some firms, certain financial advisors technically remain within the function, but reduce or eliminate there own interactions with clients, and instead turn to actively managing client accounts on behalf of other financial advisors in their firm.
+In some firms, some financial advisors technically remain within the function but reduce or eliminate their own interactions with clients, and instead turn to actively managing client accounts on behalf of the firm's other financial advisors.